-So, after noodling all this through, I’ve come up with strategies for how we can live in better harmony with technology so we live up to our potential and act to ensure our species is neither sidelined nor superseded.
-We need to be durable and follow the word’s enjoinder: to be strong and productive as long as possible.
+So, after noodling this through as a journalist, digital media educator, community advocate, and parent, I’ve come up with strategies for living better with technology so we rise to our potential and can ensure our species is neither sidelined nor superseded.
+We must follow the word durable‘s enjoinder: to be as strong and productive for as long as possible.

 I share those insights here on this site and in my books The Durable Human Manifesto: Practical Wisdom for Living and Parenting in the Digital World and How To Be a Durable Human: Revive and Thrive in the Digital Age Through the Power of Self-Design.